 Go camping and take the paddle at the Muriel Lake M.D.
 Campground – it’s shallow and warm, making it a great lake to learn a new water sport like paddle boarding, or just enjoy a relaxing cruise.
 Click here for some other fun #TakeItToTheLake activities in the Bonnyville Region.

-Finally, what’s summer adventure without playing some Mini Golf?
+What’s summer adventure without playing some Mini Golf?
 Rocky Meadows Country Getaway offers fresh air and fun at their Farmyard Mini Golf.
 You can also pick in-season berries and fruit (honey berries, buffalo berries, chokecherries, sea buckthorn, black currants, just to name a few), and finish it up with a slice of pie from the café.
 Like to camp?
 Make it a farm, play, and stay weekend by booking a site at the riverside campground located at the back of their property.

 When in the Bonnyville area, Poacher’s Corner is a must-stop so you can get properly outfitted to explore the outdoors.
 In addition to a full range of hunting and fishing supplies, they also offer camping supplies, licenses valid for both Alberta and Saskatchewan, and more.